Tobertet/ToberQuizz/README.md

 Run the command `npx cap build ios` after building the web resources and the ios project will be available under the `ios` directory.

 If you only want to run the app, you can run the command `npx cap run ios` and the app will be run in your pluged device or in a simulator.

-## Available Scripts

-In the project directory, you can run:

-### `yarn`

-Installs all the dependencies.

-### `yarn serve`

-Runs the app in the development mode.\
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn test:coverage`

-Shows the test coverage for the unit tests.

-### `yarn build`

-Builds the _web app_ for production to the `dist` folder.\
-It correctly bundles Vue in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.\

-### `yarn lint`

-Runs eslint and prettier on all the files in the /src folder.
-This linter has been configured to be extended with rules for jest, prettier and cypress.

-### `yarn cypress:open`

-Opens up the cypress UI for running the e2e test suite.

-## Contributing

-You can contribute in many ways in this project.
-Any challenge submission for any country is more than welcome.

-Another way is simply by downloading the app from FDroid or Play Store.
-Will you be able to solve all them all?